Eungella, Queensland: Education

 Eungella State School is a government primary (Prep-6) school for boys and girls at 36 Eungella Dam Road (21.1344°S 148.4912°E).
 In 2018, the school had an enrolment of 38 students with 3 teachers (2 full-time equivalent) and 9 non-teaching staff (4 full-time equivalent).

-There is no secondary school in Eungella.
-The nearest secondary school is Mirani State High School in Mirani to the east.
+There are no secondary schools in Eungella.
+The nearest government secondary school is Mirani State High School in Mirani to the east.